 - To teach children to work both independently and cooperatively.

-- To teach the student to think for himself.
+- To teach the student to think for themselves.

 - To develop the creative skills and critical thinking skills of the child.